Filament rotation in the California L1482 cloud: Discussion

-In Figure~\ref{fig:ratio_forces} we present the apparent (plane of the sky) $\rm{F}_c/\rm{F}_g$ profiles for the South portion of the filament as traced by \co.
-The basic features of this diagram show that the role of rotation relative to gravity increases with radius until $r\,\sim\,0.25$~\pc, inside of which the timescales are $\sim\,0.7$~Myr.
-At $r\,\sim\,0.25$~\pc\ gravity takes over, regulating the filament structure just when the rotational profile would imply break-up or near break-up of the filament.
-Moreover, the outer timescale ($\sim\,6$~Myr) is long compared to the inner one, implying that this structure is stable and long-lived, with a lifetime of $\sim$ a few times $6$~Myr.
 If the inclination is non-zero, the role of rotation will be larger compared to gravity, driving the outer force ratio profile closer to unity, and thus closer to break-up.
 The basic appearance of this diagram therefore implies outside-in evolution of this filamentary structure as the action of gravity and the removal of angular momentum progressively remove support, allowing for progressive mass concentration (see Figure~\ref{fig:enclosed-line-mass}) and eventual star formation to take place.

 In Figure~\ref{fig:ratio_forces} we also include the $\rm{F}_c/\rm{F}_g$ profile for the G035 \citep[e.g.,][]{henshaw13,jimenez14} N$_2$H$^+$ data presented in \citet{henshaw14}, which has been previously proposed to be in an early evolutionary state.
 The gas kinematics in this filament exhibit a velocity gradient, with an east to west orientation, similar to L1482.
 These authors measure a gradient of $-$13.9~$\kms$~pc$^{-1}$, for which $\rm{F}_c/\rm{F}_g$ profile is presented as the solid black line in Figure~\ref{fig:ratio_forces}, labeled as ``B12 - B16'' \citep[see appendix of ][]{henshaw14}.
 However, we note that their figures are consistent with a somewhat shallower average gradient of $-$8.7~$\kms$~pc$^{-1}$, which $\rm{F}_c/\rm{F}_g$ profile, which we present as a dashed black line in the same figure.
 Whatever measure of rotation, G035 appears much more rotationally dominated compared to the L1482 filament.
 This may partially be caused by the higher density tracer used by \citet{henshaw14}, or the proposed early evolutionary state of the G035 filament \citep{henshaw13}.
 If the latter, the G035 filament may not have had time to dissipate its angular momentum to collapse toward cluster formation.
 Another possibility is that the inclinations of L1482 versus G035 are different, which may account for some of the observed differences.
 At present we have no strong constraints on the inclination for either system.